 Build a Program Around Your Interests

 You’ll have access to a diverse and creative selection of interdisciplinary courses each semester, with topic-driven offerings that draw from disciplines like history, film, art, music, literature, sociology, politics, world cultures, bioethics, psychology, ecology, and archaeology.
-Here is a sampling of the unique, fascinating courses you will see:

-Why Study Liberal Arts at JHU
+What It’s Like to Study Liberal Arts at AAP

 Flexible Course Selection